Back Pain Clinic, Specialists in Osteopathy, Chiropractic and Massage

 2. Then, they thought about stretching the tops of their heads toward the ceiling while gently drawing their shoulder blades down and together.

-Rigid physiotherapy tape was placed on their shoulders and backs to help them maintain this position.
+Researchers placed rigid physiotherapy tape on the participants’ shoulders and backs to help them maintain this posture.
 In contrast, the usual-posture group sat however they wished.
-Tape was applied to their shoulders and backs, too, but in a manner that didn’t affect their posture.
+The researchers also applied tape to their shoulders and backs, but in a way that didn’t affect posture.

-While sitting this way, the participants took part in a task that’s widely used to elicit stress.
-It involved giving a five-minute speech, which they were told would be judged, and then counting backward from 1,022 in steps of 13.
-At various points during the study, participants also filled out questionnaires measuring their mood symptoms.
+While sitting this way, participants performed a task designed to elicit stress.
+They gave a five-minute speech, with instructions that the audience would judge them, and then counted backward from 1,022 in steps of 13.
+At various points, participants also completed questionnaires measuring their mood symptoms.

-“In addition,” Broadbent says, “participants sitting upright spoke more words in total during the stressful speech task, but reduced how much they used first-person singular pronouns (such as “me” and “I”).
-This suggests that they had more energy, had less negative mood, and were less self-focused”— changes consistent with easing of depressive symptoms.
+“In addition,” Broadbent says, “participants sitting upright spoke more words during the stressful speech task.
+They also used fewer first-person singular pronouns, such as ‘me’ and ‘I.’ This suggests they had more energy, experienced less negative mood, and were less self-focused”—changes consistent with easing depressive symptoms.

 When your mood is in a slump